PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 # using the function
 say_hello(3)
 ```

+The loop uses the `range` function which is a shortcut for looping a certain number of times.
+We make a "variable" for the function called `number` that determines how many times to loop.

 This prints hello 3 times!
 Pretty cool right?
 We can just "call" (use) the function and tell it how many times to say that thing.